1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-SRUS often develops due to excessive pressure on the rectum.
+SRUS tends to arise because of over-straining of the rectum.
 Common causes include:

-• Digging or rubbing the rectum (digital evacuation)
+• Evacuation (digital evacuation) or rubbing the rectum

-• Poor blood flow in the rectal area
+• Defective circulation of the blood in the rectal region

 Treatment